plavin/sst-core-hive/util.patrick/building_sst_on_hive.md

 Please read the official build instructions, and refer to this guide when you get to a new section of the official guide, so that you can get the supplemental information found here.
 The section headers here match the ones on their guide.

+## Notes on compiler versions
+As I mention throughout this guide, I tried to use `gcc 4.8.5` where I could, but accidentally compiled SST Elements with `8.3.0`.
+I suggest that users be more careful and make a consistent choice of gcc version.

 ## Example Build and Install Directories

 On Hive, the home directory has a few different folders.
 After reading the documentation, I believe the best place for your to place any installed programs is in `$HOME/data`.
 This means you should install programs in `$HOME/data/local`.